teymursaif/GCEx/readme.md

-GC pipeline v2.0 (2023)
-Developed by Teymoor Saifollahi
-Kapteyn Astronomical Institute
+GC pipeline v2.0 (2023), Developed by Teymoor Saifollahi, Kapteyn Astronomical Institute

 **Contact**
 - saifollahi@astro.rug.nl (this might not be available in the future